gianricardo/stm32/README.md

 [Third way](docs/build-nix.md) is using nix with provided `flake.nix`.

+[Fourth way](docs/build-native-in-container.md) is to use the provided [Makefile](Makefile) for native development on your computer in a devcontainer, You have to install the required dependencies on your computer (VSCode, git, Docker) and, then, open the development folder (stm32) in a container (ONLY tested on linux).

 ## Code style

 Before committing code, format all source files.
 I have provided a set of [rules](.clang-format) for `clang-format`, which you can apply to all source files.